StrangeTcy/strangetcy.github.io/_posts/2026-08-31-controlling-schemeing-ais-giving-strategic-advice.md

 This suggests a rather important distinction.

-Some strategic advice consists largely of claims whose consequences can be independently verified, while other strategic advice consists largely of claims about what uncertain agents will believe & do.
+Some strategic advice consists largely of claims whose consequences can be independently verified, other strategic advice consists largely of claims about what uncertain agents will believe & do.

 Those seem like rather different control problems.